The Multivariate Extension of the Lomb-Scargle Method: Application

 The second example is taken from previous experimental flow measurements from \citet{seilmayer2014experimental} for the magneto rotational instability \citet{seilmayer2014experimental}.
 The experiment consists of a cylindrical annulus containing a liquid metal between the inner and the outer wall.
 In this experiment the inner wall is rotating at a frequency $\omega_{\mathrm{in}}=2\pi\cdot\unit[0.05]{Hz}$ and the outer wall at a frequency $\omega_{\mathrm{out}}=2\pi\cdot\unit[0.013]{Hz}$.
 The flow is driven by shear since $\omega_{\mathrm{in}}-\omega_{\mathrm{out}}>0$.
-Two ultrasound sensors mounted at the outer cylinder, on opposite side of each other, measure the axial velocity component $v_{\mathrm{z}}$.
-Additionally the liquid metal flow is exposed to a magnetic field $B_{\varphi}\propto r^{-1}$ originating from a current $I_{\mathrm{axis}}$ on the axis of the cylinder.
+Two ultrasound sensors mounted at the outer cylinder, on opposite side of each other, measure the axial velocity component $v_{\mathrm{z}}$ along the line of sight parallel to the rotation axis of the cylinder.
+Additionally, the liquid metal flow is exposed to a magnetic field $B_{\varphi}\propto r^{-1}$ originating from a current $I_{\mathrm{axis}}$ on the axis of the cylinder.
 A typical time series of the axial velocity (along the measuring line) is displayed in the Figure~\ref{fig:MRI_Data}.
 The existence of periodic patterns in this figure indicates a traveling wave propagating in the fluid.
 In cylindrical geometry the traveling wave can be expressed as

 with $\omega=2\pi f$ as the corresponding drift frequency, $k$ as the vertical spatial structure and $m$ as the azimuthal symmetry.
 A closer look to the picture indicates that this wave is not axial symmetric with $m=1$ which is proven with data analysis in the following.